josecarneiro/ironhack-6-2021-react-node-video-streaming-app/README.md

   - startDate - Date
   - nextBillingDate - Date
   - active - Boolean
+  - customerId - String, provided by Stripe (should exist for viewers only).
 - Charge
   - subscription - ObjectId, refers to subscription document
   - date - Date